Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Language to x](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/LanguageToX.png "[Language to x]")

-This extension is used to map a language attribute to a string attribute.
-It is mainly used to map the Actindo language attributes.
+This extension is used to map a language attribute to a destination attribute.
+This mapping is mainly used to map the Actindo language attribute to another system.

 ### Possible data type mappings